emicklei/go-restful/README.md

 - Automatic CORS request handling (using a filter)
 - API declaration for Swagger UI (see swagger package)
 - Panic recovery to produce HTTP 500, customizable using RecoverHandler(...)
+- Supports versioned URLs enabling services such as [gopkg.in](http://labix.org/gopkg.in)

 ### Resources